Trust-Region Noise Search for Black-Box Alignment of Diffusion and Flow Models: Experiments

 \paragraph{Metrics.} As our primary metric, we report the mean best losses $L_3(x) = -R_3(x)$ and $L_6(x) = -R_6(x)$ (mean distance to the target properties) over 200 molecules, with the target property values sampled randomly.
 In addition, we track other relevant metrics such as the molecule stability percentage (MSP), and valid and unique percentage (VUP).

 \paragraph{Results.} The quantitative results are summarized in \Cref{fig:exp:molecule_main}.
-Additionally, we visualize some randomly chosen optimized samples from different solvers\Cref{fig:exp:mols_and_prots}.
+Additionally, we visualize some randomly chosen optimized samples from different solvers in \Cref{fig:exp:mols_and_prots}.
 We observe that TRS consistently achieves the lowest losses, indicating the highest alignment with the specified multi-property targets.
 Importantly, this improvement does not come at the expense of other quality metrics: molecule stability and novelty remain comparable to those of the base model.
 In contrast, the gradient-based OC-Flow method exhibits degraded stability and novelty, even with regularization.
 This suggests that gradient-based optimization tends to drift off the data manifold in this setting.
 We find that sampling-based approaches are better suited for this task; notably, even random search outperforms OC-Flow.
 This performance gap likely stems from conflicting gradients between different property classifiers, which makes local optimization difficult.
 As illustrated in the bottom row of \Cref{fig:exp:mols_and_prots}, OC-Flow often fails to escape unfavorable initial samples, whereas sampling-based methods explore the space more effectively.
+Here, diagonal CMA-ES only matches the best-of-N random search baseline, likely due to tuning sensitivity, whereas TRS achieves the best alignment with the same hyperparameters used across all experiments.